Find the full career planning series here.

 For that reason, you should also aim to keep thinking about which global issues are most pressing throughout your career.
 You’ve already done a lot, and it’s enough to get started on the rest of your plan, but continuing to have an open mind here can allow you to increase your impact a lot as you learn more with time and experience.

-Likewise, if you feel like you need more time to think about these issues, you can always take the course at your own pace by accessing all of the articles on the web version.
+Likewise, if you feel like you need more time to think about these issues, you can always go through the series at your own pace by accessing all of the articles on the web version.

 Once you’re ready to move on, we’ll dive into what you can do to help solve the problems you’ve identified.